makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

 # 2 Crowdsourcing WinoGrande at Scale

-## Enhancing Crowd Creativity Creating twin sentences
+## Enhancing Crowd Creativity.
+Creating twin sentences

 * creativity from constraints (Stokes 2005) – a psychological notion
 * crowd workers are primed by a randomly chosen topic as a suggestive context, while they are asked to follow precise guidelines on the structure

-## Crowdsourcing Task We collect WinoGrande problems
+## Crowdsourcing Task.
+We collect WinoGrande problems

 * write twins sentences that meet the requirements for WSC problems (e.g., avoiding word association, non-zero but small edit distance)
-* To avoid repeating the same topics, workers were instructed to randomly pick an anchor word(s) from a randomly assigned WikiHow article 3 and to ensure
+* To avoid repeating the same topics, workers were instructed to randomly pick an anchor word(s) from a randomly assigned WikiHow article
 * Following the original WSC problems, we aimed to collect twins in
   * social commonsense: a situation involving two same gender people with contrasting attributes, emotions, social roles, etc., and